How to Increase Email Conversion Rate Using Analytics

 Even if the technical issues are resolved and configured professionally, you need to know the strategies of using the data for sending highly targeted emails.
 The latter should carry out their main mission — to get more leads and promote them within the conversion funnel.
-Here’s how you can use the tools available to you to improve email conversion rates.
+Here’s how you can use the tools available to improve your email conversion rate.

 Getting to Know the Audience